sensu/sensu-docs/content/sensu-go/6.0/observability-pipeline/pipeline-checks-events/checks.md

 ### Subscriptions

-Checks have a defined set of subscriptions: transport topics to which the Sensu backend publishes check requests.
+Checks have a defined set of subscriptions: topics to which the Sensu backend publishes check requests.
-Sensu entities become subscribers to these topics (called subscriptions) via their individual `subscriptions` attribute.
+Sensu entities become "subscribers" via their individual `subscriptions` attribute.
 Subscriptions typically correspond to a specific role or responsibility (for example. a webserver or database).

 Subscriptions are powerful primitives in the monitoring context because they allow you to effectively monitor for specific behaviors or characteristics that correspond to the function provided by a particular system.